GLACIS·US state AI laws·Colorado·Updated June 2026

 For healthcare vendors

-For background on how EU AI Act, Colorado, and California rules overlap for healthcare teams, see our EU AI Act guide and HIPAA-compliant AI guide.
+For background on how the EU AI Act, Colorado, and California rules overlap for healthcare teams, see our EU AI Act guide and HIPAA-compliant AI guide.

 Compliance roadmap